Hubs-Foundation/hubs-docs/docs/dev-client-gameplay.md

 mapping from their key in the inflator.
 It will be explained later [here](#entitydef-jsx-prefab) and [here](#inflators-for-gltf) for each.

+TODO: Write an outline of concepts in the form of an example before breaking down the individual concepts.

 Let's look into systems, components, inflators, and others more details below.